 For parents supporting children on the spectrum

-Andrew Whitehouse and the CliniKids team at Telethon Kids Institute have developed some short videos with tips to assist parents who are supporting children on the spectrum during this challenging time.
+The CliniKids team at Telethon Kids Institute have developed some short videos with tips to assist parents who are supporting children on the spectrum during this challenging time.
 Watch the developing series here

 Carol Gray is writing a series of social stories specifically about the pandemic.
 Read her stories here